The main circumstances in which PSAA will consider changing an auditor appointment during the five-year appointing period are:

 - for independence reasons, such as the identification of a conflict of interest involving the existing audit firm;

 - the emergence of new joint working arrangements where the appointment of the same auditor to all partners would be beneficial; or

 - where there had been an irretrievable relationship breakdown would also be considered.

-An eligible body appointing its own auditor may find it more difficult to change their auditor during the contracted period, not least because it would require a new selection and procurement exercise to be undertaken.
-It is important to note that regardless of who makes the appointment, only firms registered to provide local audit can be appointed.
+An eligible body appointing its own auditor may find it more difficult to change their auditor during the contracted period, not least because it would require undertaking a new selection and procurement exercise.
+It is important to note that regardless of who makes the appointment only firms registered to provide local audit can be appointed.